saurabhp75/saurabhp75.github.io/_notes/kotlin.md

 - You can pass a lambda to any Java method that expects a functional interface.

-### compile time constants
-- Syntax: const val FIRST_NAME = "Saurabh"

 ### Anonymous functions
 - Used to pass function as arguments and/or return function as value

-### interface
-- Interface is similar to abstract classes but they dont have a state(properties), they only have (abstract)methods.
-- Methods in interface are abstract by default.
-- Abstract methods in interface don't require "abstract" keyword unlike abstract classes.
-- kotlin/Java support multiple inheritance ONLY for interfaces and not for classes.
-- In Java we extend a class and implement an interface.
-- from Java 8 onwards interface can have defined methdos, this allows to change interface without breaking code.

-### data class
-- Give default methods like to String(), equals(), hashCode(), copy() etc.
--

-### object keyword
-- Used to create singleton
-- Syntax: object BookShelf{
-}
-- Name of class is the name of the singleton object (for eg. BookShelf)

-### anonymous inner class
-- using object keyword.
-- Syntax: var myIntance = object: MyInterface{ }
-- Used to implement an interface for an anonymous class.

-### companion object
-- @JVMStatic annotation
-- Syntax: companion object {}
-- Can be used for Factory for pattern.
-- used in place of static, as there is no static keyword in kotlin.

 ### strong reference in Java/Kotlin
 - Default behaviour.